-Note: A 400-level course taken for undergraduate credit cannot subsequently be changed to graduate credit nor repeated for graduate credit on the 5000 level.
+\Note: A 400-level course taken for undergraduate credit cannot subsequently be changed to graduate credit nor repeated for graduate credit on the 5000 level.

-COM 5401 Dynamics of Group Communication
+COM 5401 - Dynamics of Group Communication

+Credits, 3 sem. hrs.
 This course gives the practical application of group procedures functioning under the principles of parliamentary order.

-COM 5402 Listening
+COM 5402 - Listening

+Credits, 3 sem. hrs.
 This course explores the concepts of active and critical listening and presents techniques to improve listening in a varied communication arena.

-COM 5403 Negotiation
+COM 5403 - Negotiation

+Credits, 3 sem. hrs.
 This course teaches the communication principles involved in conflict resolution.
 Students will have the opportunity to develop those skills in multiple contexts including business and non-business structures.

-COM 5436 Television Workshop
+COM 5436 - Television Workshop

-Prerequisite: COM 336 or instructor's consent
+Credits, 3 sem. hrs.
+Prerequisite(s): COM 336 or instructor's consent.